 "Providing accommodations so employees can receive this critical vaccine is one more way we can support them and eliminate the need to choose between earning their wages and protecting their well-being,” said Jason Hart, CEO of ALDI U.S.

 To be clear, most employers are currently not directly providing vaccinations to their employees.
 Workers have to make their own arrangements for COVID-19 shots, the same as other residents of their city or state.
-Also, working for one of these companies does not necessarily mean getting earlier access to the vaccine.
-And while the financial support provided by employers could nudge workers who might otherwise be reluctant to sign up, it also may make other people wary of getting the shots.
+Also, working for one of these companies does not necessarily mean getting easier access to the vaccine, though vaccinations are now highly accessible in most parts of the nation.
+And while the financial support provided by employers could nudge workers who might otherwise be reluctant to sign up, many people have remained hesitant to get the shots.

-On April 21, President Biden asked all employers to offer their workers paid time off to be vaccinated.
-To encourage more small businesses to provide this benefit, the IRS is offering companies with fewer than 500 employees a tax credit to offset the cost of time workers use to get vaccinated.
+Earlier this year, to encourage more small businesses to provide this benefit, the IRS is offering companies with fewer than 500 employees a tax credit to offset the cost of time workers use to get vaccinated.